AUTOMATIC1111/stable-diffusion-webui/README.md

 ## Installing and running

-If you used previous version based which used conda, please make a new install
+If you used previous version based which used conda, please make a new install.
+Please install in separately from webui.

 ### Plugin installation